jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Generate a coldnesss stat (requires thawing)

+- Generate mold stat and assign to the shader

 # Audio
+- Import new SFX

 - Add sound effects to the Hotdog to play on collision
 	- Will need to put these somewhere on the rigidbody